AtlasOfLivingAustralia/bie-index/README.md

 - [nameComplete](http://ala.org.au/terms/1.0/nameComplete) An explicit complete name.
 If not specified, the scientificNameAuthorship (if present) is appended to the scientificName to make the canonical name.
 - [nameFormatted](http://ala.org.au/terms/1.0/nameFormatted) An explicitly formatted name, with name, author and structural parts marked by `<span class="...">` elements.
 If not explicitly present, it is constructed from the information available.
 See [Name Formatting](doc/nameology/name-formatting.md) for details.
+- [source](http://purl.org/dc/terms/source) A URL for a source of the name.
+This can be used to link to a page containing the original data.
+- [datasetID](http://rs.tdwg.org/dwc/terms/#datasetID) The uid of the collectory dataset ID.
+If provided, then a link to the dataset description will be provided

 Additional fields added to the core file e.g. establishmentMeans or any other field will also be indexed and available for facetted searching.